-The Innovator visa category is for experienced business people who wish to establish a new business in the UK for the first time.
+The Innovator Founder visa category is for business people who wish to establish a new business in the UK for the first time.

-Under this route, individuals are required to demonstrate an innovative, viable and scalable business idea which is supported by one of the UK's approved list of endorsing bodies.
+Under this route, individuals are required to demonstrate an innovative, viable and scalable business idea which is supported by one of the Home Office's four approved endorsing bodies.

-As part of the eligibility criteria individuals will be required to demonstrate they have access to sufficient funds in order to maintain themselves in the UK.
-There is also the English language requirement to meet - Level B2 of the CEFR.
+As part of the eligibility criteria, individuals will be required to demonstrate they have access to sufficient funds in order to maintain themselves in the UK.
+There is also the English language requirement to meet - Level B2 of the Common European Framework of Reference for Languages (CEFR).